 Take a look at your grass!
 Did you know that there are several types of grasses in Pennsylvania?
 Many people are surprised to know there are different grass varieties, including those that can be grown in cool or warm weather.
 Grass in the state can vary.
 Once you know what type of grass is in your yard, you can provide better care for it.
 Here is a brief overview of the most common types of grass in Pennsylvania.

-What Type of Grass Do I Have?
+What Grass Type in PA Do I Have?

 If you want to care for your lawn properly, you need to know about the type of grass growing throughout your property.
 In Pennsylvania, there are about four common types of grasses.
 You might have one species or a combination of them in your yard.